U.S. missionaries kidnapped by Haitian gang escaped captivity, Christian aid group says

 “In our minds and theirs,” Showalter said, “the true hostages are the hostage-takers.”

+The ministry group vowed not to stop serving in Haiti but said the kidnapping had taught its leaders that they needed to strengthen their safety protocols and better inform missionaries about the dangers they faced.

+“While the present conditions in Haiti make it very difficult to operate there, we do not want to abandon the Haitian people at what is perhaps their greatest hour of need,” Troyer said.
+“There will be a pause, no doubt.”

 Williams reported from Holmes County, Ohio, and Iati from Washington.
-This is a developing story and will be updated.

 Read more: